intive/patronage20-embedded/README.txt

 - In default on ESP8266 pin D8's number is 15 so it is set.

 Change topic onto whatever topic you'd like to publish on.

+To listen at chanel you'd like to:
+Change first argument of client.subscribe("Embedded/#") -> to "Topic/#", where # means listening to all channels at this topic.